 You can’t drive through Muir Woods, renting a car isn’t a good idea.
 Because there are a limited amount of parking places at the entrance, you must book and pay for a spot ahead of time.

 Weather and Camping

 Muir Woods, like the rest of the Pacific Coast, is known for its pleasant weather.
 Temperatures in the forest vary from 5 to 20 degrees Celsius most of the year, making it the ideal weekend getaway.
 Although camping is not permitted within the park, there are numerous choices in the surrounding region.
 Hikers seeking seclusion in a redwood forest will find this place to be an ideal refuge.

-Also, checkout the video from Muirwood redwood forest to get an idea of how it feel to be there.
+So, Is Muir Woods worth visiting?
+A trip to Muir Woods is definitely worth your time, especially if you won’t be able to see redwood trees otherwise.
+The site is rather simple to navigate.
+Also, check out the video from Muirwood redwood forest to get an idea of how it feels to be there.
 In addition, support my work by subscribing to my YouTube channel.